microsoft/everyonecancode/instructions/day2/Vision/README.md

 - Give the resource a unique name.
 - Hit **Review + create** and than **Create**.
   ![](./images/createvisionresource.png)
-- After the resource is created, similar to the "Custom Vision" challenge, copy this time only the key to store it in **GitHub Secrets**
+- After the resource is created, similar to the challenges on Day 1, copy this time only the key to store it in **GitHub Secrets**
   ![Screenshot of Access keys in Custom Vision service](./images/copykeys.png)

 > This time the key will suffice since the endpoint for all Custom Vision services are always the same (https://westeurope.api.cognitive.microsoft.com/sts/v1.0/issuetoken).